richelbilderbeek/cv/README.md

 Sep 2006-Mar 2013|C++ trainer: improving the C++ knowledge of beginner and advanced programmers with a tailor-made training for DTS, Meppel.
 Oct 2012-Jan 2013|Freelance light- and soundtechnician Babylon Nov 2010-Oct 2012|Light- and soundtechnician (voluntarily): ensuring profession lighting and sound for bands or theatre plays for the Prinsentheater in Groningen.
-Sep 2011-Mar 2012|Lockwood: inter, electronics and PLC programming Nov 2011-Nov 2011|TugaLogix: mobile phone app development Feb 2011-May 2011|Freelance researcher: improving an algorithm in C++ to calculate the probability of a certain phylogeny in cooperation with Dr. Rampal Etienne from the Community and Conservation Ecology group at the University of Groningen.
+Sep 2011-Mar 2012|Lockwood: intern, electronics and PLC programming Nov 2011-Nov 2011|TugaLogix: mobile phone app development Feb 2011-May 2011|Freelance researcher: improving an algorithm in C++ to calculate the probability of a certain phylogeny in cooperation with Dr. Rampal Etienne from the Community and Conservation Ecology group at the University of Groningen.
 Aug 2009-May 2011|Freelance stagecraft workshops supervisor: teaching and making a team of secondary school students do the entire stagecraft of a presentation as a member of the ROET (Arnhem) crew.